Harshal-dl/Encodec/README.md

-# Encodec
+# encodec
-Basically it is a simple file compressor and decompressor using huffman coding
+A system which will compress the text file and also decompress it to original with the use of huffman algorithm!